bobjaeger/TheMansion/README.md

 - If you're unsure how to do it you can see the full guide how to run the app in emulator on this link link -https://developer.android.com/studio/run/emulator

+# License
+- All the license for visual and audio we use can be found in the project main directory there was notepad called license.txt

 # Latest Henry comments 27/April (replied)
 - missing compile instructions and directory explanation in readme (eg where do I find your data?)
 reply: Yes we understand about that, We have many commits in this week but we still need to be done data works, we'll